palpaulcode/alx-low_level_programming/0x00-hello_world/README.md

 ## File 5-printf.c
 A `C` program that prints a string of characters followed by a new line using function `printf`.

+## File 6-size.c
+Prints the size of various data types it is compiled and  run on in the computer.